PRISBteam/Plastic-Slip-Simulator/README.md

 2. The function visualisation.graph_complex() is currently unoperational, since it needs yet to be updated to the module-like version of the code (as it is written, it is still from the time when the whole code was written in a single .py file).

+## Acknowledgements

+This code has been created as a part of the EPSRC funded projects EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB).

+## License

+Distributed under the GNU General Public License v3.0.

 Last updated on: 14 March 2023